Miscellany 41: Observations since March:

 I have never had respect for Guevara – not because he executed a lot of people, but because of his intellectual inconsistency / superficiality.
 Many years ago, I read his book, Guerrilla Warfare (University of Nebraska Press, 1985).
 Unlike profound thinkers, Guevara would formulate a theory (of guerilla warfare) based on an experience and then, some time later, based on another experience, he would revise it and formulate another theory.
 He deserves no respect from an intellectual viewpoint, and so it is not surprising to me that he is now being discredited from a moral viewpoint as well.

-and Ann Coulter on
+Ann Coulter Interview

 The incredible thing is that his view was exactly the opposite – that Jews do not need to be “perfected” at all.
 He was just as assertive in his viewpoint as she was in hers.
 He was just as dogmatic as she was.
 His position was exactly as extreme (and arbitrary) as hers, and yet he was trying to imply that it was she who was the bigot, not he.